donderom/donderom.github.io/content/posts/using-lenses-with-scalaz-7.md

 res16: (User, String) = (User(Nad,Address(Sallad,79071)),NAD)
 ```

 Examining the examples above, it's not hard to notice that there is a bunch of new methods and convenient aliases, especially for using lens as a state monad.
-Lenses have become even easier to use now, when the underlying type complexity is under the hood.
+Lenses have become even easier to use now, with the underlying type complexity hidden.